Introduction of 10 Days Kailash Mansarovar Yatra 2026 from Kathmandu I Book Now

-The Ten Days Kailash Tour Package from Kathmandu to Kathmandu is the shortest and best way to enjoy and experience Kailash Manasarovar.
-The journey to wild and remote corners of South West Tibet, around the world’s highest and largest plateau.
+Embark on the 10-Day Kailash Mansarovar Yatra from Kathmandu, the most efficient and fulfilling way to experience Kailash Mansarovar.
+This journey takes you through the wild and remote corners of Southwest Tibet, offering a once-in-a-lifetime opportunity to explore the world’s highest and largest plateau.

 Trip Highlights